 There are places on earth yet unexplored and untamed.
 The most formidable of these is undoubtedly Antarctica, a forbidding, austral world where all the technology and arrogance of modern man means nothing against the neverending white expanse.

-Betrayal at the Mountains of Madness is a full 8-scenario cycle for Arkham Horror: The Card Game.
-The first two scenarios are available to play now, and the rest are in development.
+Betrayal at the Mountains of Madness is an eight-scenario cycle for Arkham Horror: The Card Game.
+The complete campaign is available to play now on Tabletop Simulator.

 It is 1935

 But technology too marches on.
-Bigger and more efficient steamships are making the world smaller and travel more routine.
 The advent of the talking picture has seen the rise of Hollywood and widespread exportation of American culture.
 The incredible invention of the television promises to go even further, broadcasting “radio movies” to every corner of the globe.
+Bigger and more efficient steamships are making the world smaller and travel more routine.
+Even Antarctica, once an impenetrable frontier, is becoming accessible to those of a scientific or adventurous bent.

 The investigators of Arkham, meanwhile, are older, wiser, and scarred from their experiences in Dunwich, Mexico and the places beyond.
 Many survivors of the weird and horrific have congregated in Arkham and the Miskatonic University – Wendy Adams is majoring in art, Daisy Walker is the head librarian now that Professor Armitage has been promoted, and Amanda Sharpe is the youngest dean in the university’s history.